fleekgonzalo/EASIER-WEBSITE-V2/about.md

 heading: About EASIER
 sub_heading: ''
 layout: landing-page
-textline: A multidisciplinary centre of experts doing X and Y
+textline: A collaboration with the University of Maryland and the Filecoin Foundation for the Decentralized Web
 publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 show_news: false